shevav/EVDS/README.md

 - A way to specify explicitly which variables are interpolated by.
 - Modifiers that allow creating patterns of objects must be created as normal EVDS objects
+- If variable already exists with wrong type, many functions will silently fail without any way to find out exact reason
+- Fix the lack of unit tests
+- Add additional debug asserts in various code points to avoid common errors.